oxctl/tool-support/README.md

 If the user removes their token then we get a 401 back from Canvas with a body of:
 {"errors":[{"message":"Invalid access token."}]}
-We need to be careful with this as when our JWT is invalid we will also get 401, one difference is that the error proxied from canvas is the header
+We need to be careful with this as when our JWT is invalid we will also get 401, one difference is that the error proxied from canvas is the header:

     WWW-Authenticate: Bearer realm="canvas-lms"